alexpado/hoyoverse-music-unpacker/README.md

 ## Ok, but still, why ?

-Since 2.5, Mihoyo decided to change the way update are downloaded.
+Since 2.5, ~~Mihoyo~~ Hoyoverse decided to change the way update are downloaded.
 Instead of downloading a whole package with all updated PCK files, they work with `hdiff` files which only update part of the current game files.

 This is cleaner, smarter and reduces a lot the download size.